yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 3.2.0 =
+* NEW: The plugin now integrates the Maxmind Privacy Exclusion API.
+If you are using a Maxmind datasource, the plugin will return an empty result when looking up an IP that is on the privacy blacklist.
+You need to enter your Account ID for this.
 * FIX: If timeZone is unknown, leave empty value instead of NULL
 * FIX: Improve compatibility with PHP 8.0
 * AJAX mode is now declared stable (no code change)